Impact of COVID-19

 - Confirming the availability and capacity of its many suppliers of goods and services before and during elections.

-- Reviewing polling station requirements and identifying alternative options for locations that may become unavailable due to COVID-19 concerns.
+- Reviewing polling place requirements and identifying alternative options for locations that may become unavailable due to COVID-19 concerns.

-The working group will consider potential legal, administrative and operational changes in order to deliver an accessible and safe election.
+The group considered a number of potential legal, administrative and operational changes, with the goal to deliver an accessible and safe election.

 Information-sharing and monitoring the electoral environment

-Elections Canada monitors COVID-19 responses and contingency planning developed by international and Canadian electoral management bodies in order to inform its own election readiness planning.
+Elections Canada continues to monitor COVID-19 responses and contingency planning developed by international and Canadian electoral management bodies in order to inform its own election readiness planning.

 At the international level, Elections Canada engages with a number of electoral agencies to exchange information on best practices and learn from recent electoral events.
 The agency also benefits from the expertise of leading organizations in the field of electoral management through its participation in the ACE Electoral Knowledge Network.